-Field Description Heartbeats (cont.) auto: Automatic identification, if the remote terminal is a bintec device.
-If so, the heart- beat is set to both (with a bintec remote ter- minal) or none (with no bintec remote termi- nal).
-Heartbeats are configured separately for phase 1 and phase 2.
-If interoperability with older software is to be assured, the values for phase 1 and phase 2 must be configured identically.
+Field Description

+Proposal Information on these parameters: see

+Lifetime Policy

+Group "Definitions" on page 58

+Authentication Method

+Mode

+Alive Check

 Block Time Here you define how long a peer is blocked for tunnel setups after a phase 1 tunnel setup has failed.
 This affects only locally initiated setup attempts.

 Possible values are -1 to 86400 (seconds); -1 (default) means the value in the default profile is used and 0 means that the peer is never blocked.

-Local ID Local Certificate For information on these parameters see "Definitions" on page 59 CA Certificates - - Nat-Traversal
+Local ID For information on these parameters see "Definitions" on page 58

+Local Certificate

+CA Certificates

+Nat-Traversal